andreoliwa/nitpick/docs/examples.rst

 .. include:: targets.rst

-.. _defaults:
+.. _examples:

-Defaults
+Examples
 ========

 If you don't :ref:`configure your own style <configure-your-own-style>`, those are some of the defaults that will be applied.

 All TOML_ configs below are taken from the `default style file`_.

+You can use these examples directly with their URL (see :ref:`multiple_styles`), or copy/paste the TOML into your own style file.

 .. auto-generated-from-here

-.. _default-absent-files:
+.. _example-absent-files:

 Absent files
 ------------

-Contents of `styles/absent-files.toml <https://raw.githubusercontent.com/andreoliwa/nitpick/develop/styles/absent-files.toml>`_:
+Contents of `styles/absent-files.toml <https://github.com/andreoliwa/nitpick/blob/v0.24.1/styles/absent-files.toml>`_:

 .. code-block:: toml